 Scrapes or abrasions that cover a large area of skin should be covered up so that they can heal better.
 Plasters and bandages that promote moist wound healing are ideal.
 Choose a product such as the Elastoplast Wound Healing Ointment, which promotes up to 2x faster healing* and helps reduce scarring.
 If the wound is particularly large, try one of our XXL plasters.

 Forget about 'being brave' or 'not fussing too much' by letting a wound heal in the open air – even if it’s just a scrape or a small cut.
 Research has shown that letting a wound heal under moist and covered up conditions will help it to heal faster and prevent scabs and scarring.

-Find out more – and try Elastoplast Fast Healing plasters for the most advanced wound healing technology.
+Try the Elastoplast Wound Healing Ointment for the most advanced wound healing technology.